meta-space-org/playnetwork/README.md

 ### Levels

 Server needs to have hierarchy instance, but not assets.
 And in this boilerplate we simplify things by providing easy "Save Level" button from the [boilerplate client](https://playcanvas.com/project/857037/overview/playcanvasclientboilerplate).
-Script types can collide between server and client, and don't have to be present on both sides.
+Script types can collide between server and client, and don't have to be present on client, but should be on server, with correct attributes.
 For example server can implement script type for a button, but client doesn't have to.
-Although script type should be defined in hierarchy on entity script components.
+Logic of the scripts will differ between client and server for the same scripts.

 ### Networked entities